 Tickets: €10/12 + €1.50 fee for online reservations.
 The ticket office closes one hour before exhibition closing time.
 For reservations visit www.vivaticket.it

-- From 8 March to 2 July.
+- Until 2 July.
 “Manet and Modern Paris” “Manet is as important for us as Cimabue and Giotto were for the Italians of the Renaissance” (Pierre-Auguste Renoir) “He took elements from everyone, but how marvellous was the pictorial mastery by which he succeeded in rendering something new!”
 (Edgar Degas) “He is far more capable than all of us, he has transformed darkness into light” (Camille Pissarro).
 These assertions by renowned painters – his contemporaries – should suffice to convey an immediate idea of the central role Edouard Manet played in the history of European art.
 The works in the exhibition have come from the prestigious collection in the Musée d’Orsay in Paris.
 Of the one hundred works, 55 are paintings: these feature 17 masterpieces by Manet and a further 40 splendid works by his celebrated contemporaries, including Boldini, Cézanne, Degas, Fantin-Latoure, Gauguin, Monet, Berthe Morisot, Renoir, Signac, and Tissot.

 • Until 18 June.
 “Keith Haring.
 About art” 110 works by the American artist, many of monumental size, some of them unpublished or never exhibited in Italy, placed in dialogue with his sources of inspiration, from classical archeology, pre-Columbian art, the archetypal figures of religions, the masks of the Pacific islands and creations by Native Americans, to the twentieth century masters, such as Pollock, Dubuffet, Klee.